seanloveall/ai-project/README.txt

 C:/Python27/photos/unknown/image_0054.jpg

-The third [file-path] should be a blank text file where the results of the program will be writing to.
+The third [file-path] should be a blank text file where the program will be writing the results to.
 The last argument # is a number that should be 1, 2, or 3.
 The number refers to which algorithm that you would like the program to run.

 Here's an example of calling the executable on command line: